 Under the hood the legendary Nailhead V-8 looks showroom fresh and is ready to roll.
 Properly detailed including factory stickers and markings, everything has been restored to show-car quality condition when required including the totally rebuilt power steering and power brakes featuring the trustworthy Treadle-Vac system.
 This is truly a full-power car which also includes windows, front seat and even the radio antenna for the Sonomatic push-button radio.
 The original '364 cid/300HP V8 engine runs strong and sounds absolutely magnificent and this particular car drives really well - a truly remarkable daily driver that will give any modern day car a run for it's money!

 For 1957, Buick used plenty of chrome trim and all the brightwork on this car has been given a deep and reflective re-plating that is sure to win hearts and impress even the most fastidious of judges.
 Even the luggage compartment has been completely finished and carpeted with the spare tire encased, it sports a set of new 'Truespoke' chrome wheels featuring Buick emblems in the center of the simulated knock-off spinners wrapped with wide whitewall tires.
 Ride, comfort, luxury, opulence, and rarity; this 1957 Buick Roadmaster rare 76R model has it all.

-This is a rare opportunity to own a great daily driving example of a superbly restored and very striking 1957 Buick Roadmaster 76R V8 C2 Door Hardtop with believed to be 19K original miles in turn-key ready condition for any classic American car enthusiast to enjoy or collect today!
+This is a rare opportunity to own a great daily driving example of a superbly restored and very striking museum quality 1957 Buick Roadmaster 76R V8 C2 Door Hardtop with believed to be 19K original miles in turn-key ready condition for any classic American car enthusiast to enjoy or collect today!